WWE Day 1 (2022): SmackDown

-Canceled 2023 event
+Future

 Day 1 was scheduled to return to the State Farm Arena on January 1, 2023, and become an annual New Year's Day event for WWE.
-However, on October 16, 2022, it was reported that the 2023 event was canceled due to conflicts involving streaming partner Peacock's simulcast of a scheduled Sunday Night Football game to be televised by NBC on the night of the event.
-While WWE did not officially announce the cancellation, a WWE Live event was instead scheduled to be held at the State Farm Arena on December 27, 2022.
-Additionally, during Survivor Series WarGames on November 26, the annual Royal Rumble was promoted as the company's first pay-per-view and livestreaming event of 2023.
+However, on October 16, 2022, it was reported that the 2023 event was canceled due to conflicts involving streaming partner Peacock's simulcast of a scheduled Sunday Night Football game that was televised by NBC on the night of the event.
+While WWE did not officially announce the cancellation, a WWE Live event was instead scheduled to be held at the State Farm Arena on December 27, 2022, and then during Survivor Series: WarGames on November 26, the annual Royal Rumble event was promoted as the company's first PPV and livestreaming event of 2023.

+During the December 11, 2023, episode of Raw, it was announced that the Day 1 name had been revived for a television special episode of Raw titled Raw: Day 1, which aired on January 1, 2024.